sofacoustics/SOFAtoolbox/data/ARI/readme.txt

 The data must be in the format as downloaded from ARI, that is NHX\hrtf_M_dtf 256.mat where NHX is the ARI subject ID.

-SOFA API for Matlab and Octave
+SOFA Toolbox for Matlab and Octave
 Piotr Majdak, ARI, OeAW